nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Deletes an expense from a trip.

 This command can only be used if a trip is open, and there is at least 1 expense.
+See [Delete Trip](#--delete-trip) for more information on deleting trips.

 Input syntax:
 ```